tahowallet/extension/rfb/rfb-2-signers-ui.md

 This RFB focuses on a scalable approach to architecting the UI flow for signing, irrespective of whether it is transaction or message data being signed.
-It does not speak to the intraction between transaction and message data, nor to the handling of multiple pending signing requests (something that has been informally referred to as "transaction queueing"), which is treated as an orthogonal concern.
+It does not speak to the interaction between transaction and message data, nor to the handling of multiple pending signing requests (something that has been informally referred to as "transaction queueing"), which is treated as an orthogonal concern (see [Limitations](#limitations)).

 To allow the flow to support many different types of signers, this RFB proposes structuring all UI signing flows into two distinct phases: